wfehrnstrom/rustgzip/README-hacking.md

 This is intended as both a guide to the architecture of gzip in rust and a indication of what has been done in the port so far.

+## Building rstzip

+From within the rstzip directory, run `cargo build` The built binary should be located at `target/debug` Invocation can be done as specified in the README

 ## Options Partially or Wholly implemented

 gzip